zahidalikhan-i/responsive-fastfood-website/README.md

   <h2 align="center">Dubai international fastfood in garhi habibullah website</h2>

-  Foodie is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  this is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.